 Overview of CS First

-CS First provides free, easy-to-use computer science enrichment materials that engage a diverse student population in grades 4-8 (ages 9-14).
-Facilitators use the video content to teach kids coding basics with Scratch, a block-based coding tool.
-CS First is available online at http://g.co/csfirst and can be used by anyone, in any setting (in school, after school, or outside of school).
+CS First is a free, easy-to-use computer science curriculum designed for students in grades 4-8 (ages 9-14).
+Teachers use the video content to teach kids coding basics with Scratch for CS First, a special version of the Scratch coding editor inside the CS First website.
+CS First is available online at http://g.co/csfirst and can be used by anyone, and in any setting (in school, after school, or outside of school).

-A class consists of one or more CS First curriculum activities.
-There are two types of activities: one-hour and multi-day; and you can view them all at g.co/csfirst/curriculum.
+A class consists of a roster of students and one or more CS First lessons.
+Classes can be used to organize and assign lessons to your students.
+The curriculum includes standalone lessons and sequenced multi-lesson units; you can view them all at g.co/csfirst/curriculum.

-are great for anyone who is new to coding or for special one-day events such as conferences or
+Description: Standalone lessons teach students the basics of block-based coding with Scratch for CS First, and are great for anyone who is new to coding or for special one-day events such as conferences or Hour of Code™.

-Students typically work independently, but they are encouraged to collaborate with one another and share their work.
+Students can complete CS First lessons independently, but they are also encouraged to collaborate with one another throughout the coding process.

 - CS First provides the curriculum and materials, all for free.